Corona, Covid-19, SARS-CoV-2

 Very very few COVID-19 survivors again turned positive.
 Whether immunity is specific to a strain only?

-Fortunately during winter, number of Covid-19 infections in India declined day by day!
+Fortunately (strangely) during winter, number of Covid-19 infections in India declined day by day!
 May be humidity wasn't very low or strain(s) in India were/are less virulent.
+Again there is slight upward trend in number of infections per day.
+Is the strain(s) in India is (are) different than those in west?

 Number of Covid cases kept falling may be because most Indians generally follow guidelines/protocols if they think those are for their benefit.
 Even most of those who hate present government can be seen following protocols.
-Still I think we don't know reasons for falling rate of Covid infections (in India).
+Still, I think we don't know all the reasons for falling rate of Covid infections (in India).

 Authorities in India said that most of those who tested positive for COVID-19 are asymptomatic.
 What percentage of them will become carriers?